RaikireHiuduo/BEEMS/etc/notes/HyperledgerFabric/README.md

 ##### No JavaScript and Java, please.

 Too bad.
-The Python SDK is still in developement by time of writing.
+The Python SDK is still in developement by time of writing (06/12/2017).
 Deal with it for now.

 ### Et Cetera